What's Going On

 To Kill A Mockingbird - JCTP - UK/Ireland National Tour

-Since August of 2025 (and continuing through May of 2026) I have had the unbelievable honour of being a part of this extraordinary play, company, and production.
+From August 2025 through May 2026 I had the unbelievable honour of being a part of this extraordinary play, company, and production.

-"What would have been a standout performance even if he had been playing the lead throughout the tour was all the more impressive when you realise it is the first time O’Hagan has performed the part in front of a large paying audience, as he commands the stage with a presence that makes the play convincingly revolve around his character." - To Kill A Mockingbird - Festival Theatre, Edinburgh - The Reviews Hub
+"... a standout performance...
+O’Hagan... commands the stage with a presence that makes the play convincingly revolve around his character." - To Kill A Mockingbird - Festival Theatre, Edinburgh - The Reviews Hub

 “...O’Hagan steps up brilliantly to the role of this reimagined Atticus...” - Theatre reviews: To Kill a Mockingbird | Righ Iasgair: The Fisher King